 equivalent sound level (Leq) – the sound pressure levels (SPL) of a continuous signal over a given time interval that would produce the same energy as the fluctuating sound level that you are measuring.
 Sometimes called equivalent continuous noise level.

 error concealment – an error protection technique that replaces missing information in a digitalaudio signal using an algorithm that estimates what the probable data should be.
 The data may not be identical to the original, but if done well should go unnoticed.

-error correction – an error protection technique that correct data errors by using redundant data within a data block so that the corrected data is identical to the original.
+error correction – an error protection technique that corrects data errors by using redundant data within a data block so that the corrected data is identical to the original.
+Sometimes called error recovery.

 Ethernet – a type of local area network developed by Xerox in the 1970s that provide a method for computers, printers, and other devices to be connected together in such a way that they can communicate with one another.

 Ethernet header – a data field included at the beginning of an Ethernetpacket, which converts it into a frame for transmission.
 Each frame begins with an Ethernet header that has as its first two fields the destination and source MAC addresses.
 Sometimes called a MAC (media access control) header.